cwoodhayes/compsys303/README.md

 The projects were developed, implemented, and tested using the NIOSII softessor, loaded onto an Altera FPGA.

-The FSM code (see the tick() function) for the second project was generated using the Kieler SCCharts software, which allows the designer to specify a FSM in the synchronous SCCharts language, guaranteeing safe, predictable execution of an embedded system requiring synchronous input processing/output generation.
+The FSM code (see the `tick()` function) for the second project was generated using the Kieler SCCharts software, which allows the designer to specify a FSM in the synchronous SCCharts language, guaranteeing safe, predictable execution of an embedded system requiring synchronous input processing/output generation.
 This is important, considering that the project was to design a pacemaker. ;)

-Since the projects for the course aren't repeated, and I'm nowhere near Auckland now, I'm making this repo-- which I maintained to help organize our work--public.
+Since the projects for the course aren't repeated in future semesters, and I'm nowhere near Auckland now, I'm making this repo-- which I maintained to help organize our work--public, to provide example code for NIOSII (and SCCharts) to anyone interested.

+#### Let me know if the code helps you on any of your projects :)